manoelcyreno/test-samples/README.md

 ### Run by line command into the specific test folder.

-`./gradlew cucumberTest` into the functional-tests folder.
+`gradle cucumberTest` into the functional-tests folder.
-<br> `./gradlew integrationTest` into the unit-tests folder.
+<br> `gradle integrationTest` into the unit-tests folder.
-<br> `./gradlew unitTest` into the unit-tests folder.
+<br> `gradle unitTest` into the unit-tests folder.

 ### Run by line command into the root folder.

+Configure your project according: (https://github.com/manoelcyreno/lfrgs-selenium-commons/wiki/Setup#how-to-use-with-gradle-command)

 `./gradlew modules:tests:functional-tests:cucumberTest` into the root folder.
 <br> `./gradlew modules:tests:integration-tests:integrationTest` into the root folder.